 The UK IPO, which presents a warning about scam letters on its website under the heading “Don’t Pay Unnecessary Costs”, also welcomed the ASA’s decision.
 It said in a press release: “This decision reinforces our advice to customers.
 If you receive an unsolicited invitation, DO NOT PAY IT until you have checked to see what services are being offered and if it is from an official source.
 These companies are not linked to any Government or Community institution - you are NOT obliged to pay their fees.
 If you receive a misleading invoice, we'd like to hear about it.”
 Here here!

-For more information on trademarks and why you should file a trademark application for you business, visit the trademarks page or call 020 8600 6800 for more information.
+For more information on trademarks and why you should file a trademark application for your business, learn more about our London trademark attorneys or call 020 8600 6800 for more information.
+BWR also have professional copyright attorneys and patent attorneys in London ready to assist you.
+Simply contact us for more information to learn more about our London trademark attorneys.